dwillis/Bedfellows/README.md

     python main.py cycle new
 ```

 Note that it is required that a database containing tables fec_committee_contributions, fec_candidates and fec_committees be specified as the  third parameter.
-To assist users, we've provided versions of each with data for the 2010, 2012 and 2014 cycles.
-Download SQL dump files here:
+To assist users, we've provided versions of each with data for the 2006, 2008, 2010, 2012, 2014, 2016 and 2018 cycles.
+Download CSV files here:

 * [fec_candidates](https://pp-data.s3.amazonaws.com/fec_candidates.csv.zip) (zipped)
 * [fec_committees](https://pp-data.s3.amazonaws.com/fec_committees.csv.zip) (zipped)